kainlite/kubernetes-the-easy-way-with-vagrant-and-kubeadm/README.md

 I recommend that you take a look at the `up.sh` to know what it does, then the `Vagrantfile` and then each script to see how you can quickly bootstrap a functional cluster (not production ready, but functional), also be aware that you will need at least 6 Gbs of free memory for the virtual machines.

-Coy the kubeconfig to your machine, export its path as an environment variable and test it (give it at least 5 mins for the machines to boot, install everything and are running, you can watch the vagrant log).
+Copy the kubeconfig to your machine, export its path as an environment variable and test it (give it at least 5 mins for the machines to boot, install everything and the kubelets to start running, you can watch the vagrant log).
 ```
 vagrant ssh cluster1-master1 -c "sudo cat /root/.kube/config" > vagrant-kubeconfig
 export KUBECONFIG="$(pwd)/vagrant-kubeconfig"